 Individuals who meet the requirements seven or more years before application should update their academic preparation in a manner acceptable to the program.
 A copy of Section IV Updating Course Work from the COMLE manual may be obtained from the program director.

 Non-U.S. student applicants without a B.S./B.A. degree must be enrolled in an affiliated college and have a minimum of 24 semester hours or credits of undergraduate coursework completed in the U.S. at the time of application.
 Non-U.S. applicants with a B.S./B.A. degree completed outside the U.S., and with all prerequisite coursework completed will be required to have a minimum of 8 semester hours or credits of relevant science coursework completed in the U.S. at the time of application.

 Individuals who possess a foreign baccalaureate degree must have their transcripts evaluated by a qualified U.S. evaluation agency that performs foreign transcript evaluations.
-All students with English as a second language must successfully complete the TOEFL exam.
+All students with English as a second language must successfully complete the TOEFL exam or exam deemed accepted by COMLE programs.
 Each non-U.S. applicant must possess the appropriate Visa and documentation allowing them to complete the clinical program.
 COMLE hospital programs do not provide Visa sponsorship.
 This process is described in Section VIII in the COMLE manual.
 A copy of this may be obtained from the program director.

 The essential requirements provide criteria so that potential applicants can independently evaluate their own ability to meet, participate in education activities and successfully fulfill the expected competencies required of a medical laboratory scientist.
 These standards are in compliance with the current regulations of the Rehabilitations Act, the Americans with Disabilities Act, Civil Rights Act and the Standards of NAACLS.
 The Committee on Medical Laboratory Education requires that all applicants read and sign the form providing this description.